Latvia Wedding Traditions

 What is the most important tradition in Latvian weddings?

 Mičošana is considered the most significant Latvian wedding tradition, occurring at midnight when the bride’s veil is replaced with a married woman’s cap and apron.
-This pre-Christian ritual, practiced at 89% of traditional weddings, historically marked the point of no return - tradition states marriages could be cancelled after church ceremonies but never after Mičošana, emphasizing its binding cultural importance.
+This pre-Christian ritual historically marked the point of no return - tradition states marriages could be cancelled after church ceremonies but never after Mičošana, emphasizing its binding cultural importance.

 Do Latvian weddings have bridesmaids and groomsmen?